Skip to main content

 Approved Assessments

 1. Assessments must be approved by the State Board of Education.
-Assessments to be approved will be presented twice a year, October and April.
-Assessments apprved in April are for the following school year.
-If you are seeking approval for an exam, please email [email protected].
+Assessments to be approved will be presented twice a year, in October and April.
+Assessments approved in April are for the following school year.
+If you are seeking approval for an exam, please email D[email protected]

-3. Dual enrollment can only be used to determine English proficiency.
-Dual enrollment or co-current enrollment language courses do not meet the proficiency requirements.
+3. Dual enrollment or concurrent enrollment language courses do not meet the proficiency requirements.

 4. PLEASE NOTE that Category III/IV Languages (languages with significant linguistic and/or cultural differences from English) require different scores than the Category I/II counterparts (languages similar to English).

-If the student has a primary language other than English, obtains a score of proficient or higher based on the English Language Proficiency Standards (ELPs), pursuant to section 15-756.
-They must take the AZELLA between 9th-12th grades and get a Proficient Score.
-If a student took AZELLA and proved proficient prior to 9th grade, they must take one of the following assessments.
+If the student has a primary language other than English, and they obtain a score of proficient or higher on the AZELLA assessment based on the English Language Proficiency Standards (ELPs), pursuant to section 15-756, they have met the ELA Assessment requirement.
+Students must meet this AZELLA score between 9th and 12th grades in order for it to meet the ELA requirement.
+If a student took the AZELLA and proved proficient before 9th grade, they must take one of the following assessments.

-ACT ELA Score of Proficient 19-24 (as set by the Arizona State Board of Education)
+ACT ELA Score of Proficient or Above (minimum score of 19 as set by the Arizona State Board of Education)

 AAPPL (ACTFL Assessment of Performance Towards Proficiency in Languages)